rlayte/jstestdriver-wrapper/README.md

-Install
+### Install

     sudo npm install jstestdriver -g

+*Make sure to install globally so you can use it from the command-line*

-Start test server
+### Start test server

+    jstestdriver start

+This will assume `./jsTestDriver.conf` exists.
+To specify a different configuration file use the `--config` flag

-    jstestdriver start [ --config path/to/config ]
+    jsTestDriver start --config path/to/config

-If you leave out the `config` flag it will default to `./jsTestDriver.conf`
+If you leave out the `--config` flag it will default to `./jsTestDriver.conf`

-Run tests

-    jstestdriver run [ --tests path/to/tests ]

-If you leave out the `tests` flag it will run all tests by default.

-Stop the server
+### Stop the server

     jstestdriver stop

-Run an arbitrary command
+### Run tests

+    jstestdriver run

+By default this will run all the tests.
+To specify specific test suites use the `--tests` flag.

-    jstestdriver <commands>
+    jstestdriver run --tests path/to/tests

+### Run commands

+If you omit the `start`, `stop`, and `run` keywords then it will default to the standard jar file allowing you to perform any native commands. e.g.

+    jstestdriver --port 9876 --browser firefoxpath

-This can be done after any of the above commands as well.
-E.g.
+This can be done after any of the above commands as well. e.g.

     jstestdriver run --runnerMode DEBUG